RayedSuhail/front-end-web-dev/P4 - Build Tools and Single Page Web Apps/Module Project/evaluate-news-nlp/README.md

 ## Setting up the App

-To run the app, start the Express server using `npm run start`
+Install the dependencies needed by running `npm install`.
+To run the app, start the Express server using `npm run start`.

-## Deploying

-A great step to take with your finished project would be to deploy it!
-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.